Ammonium: Salts and characteristic reactions

-Ammonium cation is found in a variety of salts such as ammonium carbonate, ammonium chloride, and ammonium nitrate.
+Ammonium cation is found in several commercially important salts, dominated by ammonium nitrate and ammonium sulfate, which are components of fertilizers.
+Other ammonium compounds produced on a multi-ton scale are ammonium chloride, ammonium hydrogencarbonate, ammonium carbonate, and ammonium carbamate.

 Most simple ammonium salts are very soluble in water.
 An exception is ammonium hexachloroplatinate, the formation of which was once used as a test for ammonium.

 The ammonium salts of nitrate and especially perchlorate are highly explosive, in these cases, ammonium is the reducing agent.

-In an unusual process, ammonium ions form an amalgam.
-Such species are prepared by the addition of sodium amalgam to a solution of ammonium chloride.
+Addition of sodium amalgam to a solution of ammonium chloride gives an ammonium amalgam.
 This amalgam eventually decomposes to release ammonia and hydrogen.

-To find whether the ammonium ion is present in the salt, first, the salt is heated in presence of alkali hydroxide releasing a gas with a characteristic smell, which is ammonia.
+Ammonium salts react with alkali hydroxide releasing ammonia.